25 Unbeatable Things to Do in Saint Martin and St. Maarten

 One of our favorites?
 Grand Case Beach – a one-mile crescent on the sheltered leeward side, where calm turquoise waters meet golden sand so thick your feet sink in with every step.

-While some buildings still bear the scars of Hurricane Irma, new boutique hotels, restaurants and beach clubs have sprung up.
+While some buildings still bear the scars of Hurricane Irma, it’s mostly now lined with new boutique hotels, restaurants and beach clubs.

 You can always shake out your towel anywhere on the beach for free, but the real fun (and shade!) is at the beach clubs.

-Indeed, the French side of St. Martin is famous for its beach clubs – and Grand Case is home to some of the liveliest!
+The French side of St. Martin is famous for them – and Grand Case has some of the most happening ones!

-Picture topless champagne-sippers, grey-haired Rastafarians, moms toting babies on hips, kids building sandcastles and jetsetters – all mingling together.
-And the cigarette speed boats anchored offshore could easily feature in James Bond movies!
+Picture topless champagne-sippers, gray-haired Rastafarians, moms toting babies on hips, kids building sandcastles and jetsetters drifting in on cigarette speed boats straight out of a James Bond movie.

-Two sunbeds and an umbrella usually cost $15 to $20 USD, but that might be waived if you grab lunch or it isn’t busy.
+Two sunbeds and an umbrella cost between $30 and $40 USD, sometimes waived if you grab lunch or it isn’t busy.

 Below are the best beach clubs in Grand Case, typically open from morning till late.